-Number one, the insurance company says that there are insufficient medical records to support your claim.
+Number 1: The insurance company says that there are insufficient medical records to support your claim.
 For example, they requested records and never received them or they weren’t provided by your doctor’s office.

-Number two, they may say there’s insufficient objective medical evidence.
+Number 2: They may say there’s insufficient objective medical evidence.
 Objective meaning things like x-ray, MRI, CT scans, and other testing results.

-Number three, they may say that the medical condition is non verifiable or based primarily on self reported symptoms.
+Number 3: They may say that the medical condition is non verifiable or based primarily on self reported symptoms.

-Number four, they may indicate the doctors did not return forms or questionnaire or attending physician statements to the insurance company so they can devaluate your claim.
+Number 4: They may indicate the doctors did not return forms or questionnaire or attending physician statements to the insurance company so they can devaluate your claim.

-Number five, they may say that their peer review physician does not agree with your doctors.
+Number 5: They may say that their peer review physician does not agree with your doctors.

-Number six, Voya Financial may claim you that you are exaggerating your symptoms or your symptoms don’t match up with what’s in your medical records.
+Number 6: Voya Financial may claim you that you are exaggerating your symptoms or your symptoms don’t match up with what’s in your medical records.

-Number seven, they may have conducted covert video surveillance and they say that the footage is inconsistent with your limitations.
+Number 7: They may have conducted covert video surveillance and they say that the footage is inconsistent with your limitations.

-Number eight, they may have reviewed your social media, like Facebook or Twitter, and they may find that the pictures or comments that you make are inconsistent with your disability.
+Number 8: They may have reviewed your social media, like Facebook or Twitter, and they may find that the pictures or comments that you make are inconsistent with your disability.

-Number nine, you may have missed some deadlines, such as the time to file your initial application or the time to provide a proof of loss, or the time in which to make an appeal.
+Number 9: You may have missed some deadlines, such as the time to file your initial application or the time to provide a proof of loss, or the time in which to make an appeal.

-Number ten, they may be applying a pre-existing condition exclusion.
+Number 10: They may be applying a pre-existing condition exclusion.

-Number eleven, they may say that your disability is specifically excluded by the policy.
+Number 11: They may say that your disability is specifically excluded by the policy.

-Number twelve, they may simply argue that you do not meet or satisfy their definition of the term, ‘disability.’
+Number 12: They may simply argue that you do not meet or satisfy their definition of the term, ‘disability.’

-Number thirteen, there may have been a change in the definition of the term disability over time, say after 24 months.
+Number 13: There may have been a change in the definition of the term disability over time, say after 24 months.

-Number fourteen, they may say that you may be partially disabled but not totally disabled.
+Number 14: They may say that you may be partially disabled but not totally disabled.

-Number fifteen, they may argue that you’re out of work due to your own choice and not because of a disability or impairment.
+Number 15: They may argue that you’re out of work due to your own choice and not because of a disability or impairment.